Decreased fetal movement is the medical term for when a mama-to-be isn’t feeling her baby move as often as they’re used to.

 These can be very dangerous and can even mean that the baby needs to be delivered immediately.

 If you think something is wrong and you want someone to check on your baby, don’t wait.

 In its guidance on decreased fetal movement, the NHS in the UK tells you to go to the hospital even if it’s the middle of the night.

 When should I worry about decreased fetal movement?

-If you suspect your baby is not moving as much as you’re used to, the guidance is to stop what you’re doing and count the baby’s kicks over one to two hours.
+If you suspect your baby is not moving as much as you’re used to, The American Congress of Obstetricians and Gynecologists (ACOG) guidance is to stop what you’re doing and count the baby’s kicks over one to two hours.

 You should feel 10 strong, distinct movements within one hour.